Sonic the Hedgehog: 1995–1998: Saturn era

-Following the release of Sonic & Knuckles, Yasuhara quit Sega and Naka returned to Japan, having been offered a role as a producer.
+Following Sonic & Knuckles, Naka returned to Japan, having been offered a role as a producer.
 He was reunited with Ohshima and brought with him Takashi Iizuka, who had worked with Naka's team at STI.
-With Naka's return, Sonic Team was officially formed as a brand.
-Sonic Team began to work on a new intellectual property, Nights into Dreams (1996), for Sega's 32-bit Saturn console.
+Sonic Team was officially formed as a brand, and began to work on a new intellectual property, Nights into Dreams (1996), for Sega's 32-bit Saturn console.
 In 1996, towards the end of the Genesis's lifecycle, Sega released Sonic 3D Blast, an isometric game based on the original Sonic 3 concept, as the system still had a large install base.
 It was the final Sonic game produced for the Genesis, and was developed as a swan song for the system.
-Since Sonic Team was preoccupied with Nights into Dreams, 3D Blast was outsourced to the British studio Traveller's Tales.
+Since Sonic Team was preoccupied with Nights, 3D Blast was outsourced to the British studio Traveller's Tales.
 While 3D Blast sold well, it was criticized for its gameplay, controls, and slow pace.

 Meanwhile, in America, STI worked on Sonic X-treme, a 3D Sonic game for the Saturn intended for the 1996 holiday shopping season.
 Development was hindered by disputes between Sega of America and Japan, Naka's reported refusal to let STI use the Nights game engine, and problems adapting the series to 3D.
 After two lead developers became ill, X-treme was canceled.
 Journalists and fans have speculated about the impact X-treme might have had if it was released, with producer Mike Wallis believing it "definitely would have been competitive" with the first 3D Mario game, Super Mario 64 (1996).
 Due to X-treme's cancellation, Sega ported Sonic 3D Blast to the Saturn with updated graphics and bonus levels developed by Sonic Team.

 In 1997, Sega announced "Project Sonic", a promotional campaign aimed at increasing market awareness of and renewing excitement for the Sonic brand.
 The first Project Sonic release was Sonic Jam, a compilation of the main Genesis Sonic games which included a 3D overworld Sonic Team used to experiment with 3D Sonic gameplay.
 Sonic Team and Traveller's Tales collaborated again on the second Project Sonic game, Sonic R, a 3D racing game and the only original Sonic game for the Saturn.
+Yasuhara moved to London to assist Sonic R's development.
 Sonic Jam was well received, while Sonic R's reviews were more divided.
 The cancellation of Sonic X-treme, as well as the Saturn's general lack of Sonic games, are considered important factors in the Saturn's commercial failure.
 According to Nick Thorpe of Retro Gamer, "By mid-1997 Sonic had essentially been shuffled into the background... it was astonishing to see that just six years after his debut, Sonic was already retro."